achrovisual/terminal-simulator/README.md

-# A Multithreaded Terminal Emulator
+# A Multi-threaded Terminal Emulator
 A simple multi-threaded terminal simulator written in C.

 ## How to Compile